Arne Sunde: Political career

 One of Arne Sunde's earliest encounters with national politics came in 1926.
 At the appointment of Lykke's Cabinet under Conservative Party politician Ivar Lykke, many Norwegians instead wanted a national unity government led by explorer, scientist, diplomat and Nobel Peace Prize laureate Fridtjof Nansen.
 Arne Sunde was among a number of prominent Norwegians to sign a declaration calling on Norway's conservative parties to approach King Haakon VII and ask him to request that Nansen form a government of national unity to replace Lykke's Cabinet.
 In 1929 Sunde became deputy mayor of Aker, where he now lived.
 He advanced to mayor of the same municipality in 1930, and serving until 1931 with the exception of his Minister of Justice period.

 Sunde was appointed Minister of Justice in the Liberal Party of Norway's Mowinckel's Second Cabinet in November 1930.
 He lost this position in May 1931, when the Agrarian Kolstad's Cabinet took over.
-In 1932–1933 Sunde presided for Norway in the Eastern Greenland Case at the Permanent Court of International Justice.
+From 1932 to 1933, Sunde presided for Norway in the Eastern Greenland Case at the Permanent Court of International Justice.
 In March 1933, the Agrarian cabinet fell, and Sunde returned to government as Minister of Justice in the Mowinckel's Third Cabinet.
 The cabinet lasted until March 1935, when it was replaced by the Nygaardsvold's Cabinet.

 He was a member of the Norwegian Association for Women's Rights.